SAP-samples/teched2023-XP160/exercises/ex2/README.md

 > **Note** - In case you are running into issues you can always check the sample solution in the `infra_solution` folder.

-### Task 0 - Familirize yourself with the configuration
+### Task 0 - Familiarize yourself with the configuration

 Before starting with the exercise you should take a look at the configuration files that are provided for you.
 You will find them in the `infra_exercise` folder.